Secure-Embedded-Systems/rootcanal-ches2022/README.md

 - power/ folder has the mean power trace for the experiment
 - aca/ folder contains the output result of the non-specific ACA for the experiment
 - nga/ folder contains the scripts and outputs of netlist graph analysis

+## References

+[1] P. Kiaei, and P. Schaumont, “SoC Root Canal!
+Root Cause Analysis of Power Side-Channel Leakage in System-on-Chip Designs,” in IACR Transactions on Cryptographic Hardware and Embedded Systems, TCHES 2022.